write a reply

 stressed, depressed, and probably not well-dressed

-Noire Avatar
+noire Avatar

 I can only clarify for myself, but my issue is the exact opposite.